 - date of the demerger: the specified date on the register is conclusive evidence of the completion date of the demerger; and

 - types of demerger: Spin Off Demerger and Split Up Demerger.

 Closing date for comments

-The closing date for comments on the demerger proposals is 19 January 2018.
+The closing date for comments on the demerger proposals has now expired.

 Companies Law: Companies (Jersey) Law, 1991;